Eisenach

 Eisenach was an early capital of Thuringia in the 12th and 13th centuries.
 St. Elizabeth lived at the court of the Ludowingians here between 1211 and 1228.
-Later, Martin Luther came to Eisenach and translated the Bible into German.
-In 1685, Johann Sebastian Bach was born here.
-During the early modern period, Eisenach was a residence of the Ernestine Wettins and was visited by numerous representatives of Weimar classicism like Johann Wolfgang Goethe.
-In 1869, the SDAP, one of the two precursors of the Social Democratic Party of Germany (SPD) was founded in Eisenach.
+Later Martin Luther came to Eisenach and translated the Bible into German.
+In 1685 Johann Sebastian Bach was born here.
+During the early modern period Eisenach was a residence of the Ernestine Wettins and was visited by numerous representatives of Weimar classicism like Johann Wolfgang Goethe.
+In 1869 the SDAP, one of the two precursors of the Social Democratic Party of Germany (SPD), was founded in Eisenach.

 Car production is an important industry in Eisenach.
 The Automobilwerk Eisenach was founded in 1896.
-In the German Democratic Republic, the Wartburg was produced here, before the factory was acquired by Opel in 1990.
+In the German Democratic Republic the Wartburg was produced here, before the factory was acquired by Opel in 1990.

-Eisenach is situated on the Hörsel river, a tributary of the Werra between the Thuringian Forest in the south, the Hainich mountains in the north-east and the East Hesse Highlands in the north-west.
-Since January 2021, it is part of the Wartburgkreis.
+Eisenach is on the Hörsel river, a tributary of the Werra between the Thuringian Forest in the south, the Hainich mountains in the north-east, and the East Hesse Highlands in the north-west.
+Since January 2021 it has been part of the Wartburgkreis.